 The lock that comes with it attaches to a loop on the bag when not in use.
 Do not have a brain-dead moment and secure it on the other snap loop, as we did once.
 Luckily, the loop did not come unsnapped, which would have resulted in a lost lock.
 Also, there is a short learning curve in figuring out how to thread the cable through the top to secure the bag closed.
 We highly recommend the video on the Pacsafe website to jump you over that hurdle.

 All in all, though, we love our Pacsafe Travelsafe and what it offers.
-Thus, in recognition of great design and outstanding portable security in our travel lives, we’ve bestowed the HITT Seal of Approval without a moment’s hesitation.
+Thus, in recognition of great design and outstanding portable security in our travel lives, we’ve bestowed the HITT Seal of Approval for travel product excellence without a moment’s hesitation.

 Latest posts by Michael Hodgson (see all)